api3dao/vitepress-docs/docs/guides/dapis/index.md

 ## What are Self-funded dAPIs?

-[Self-funded dAPIs](/reference/dapis/understand/self-funded.html) are sourced directly from a **single** [first-party](/explore/airnode/why-first-party-oracles.md) data provider running an Airnode.
+[Self-funded dAPIs](/reference/dapis/understand/self-funded.html) are sourced directly from a single [first-party](/explore/airnode/why-first-party-oracles.md) data provider running an Airnode.
 The amount of gas you supply will determine how long your dAPI will be available for use.
 If you run out of gas, you can fund the dAPI again to keep it available for use.
 Unlike managed dAPIs, API3 does not manage the gas costs and the availability of the Self-funded dAPIs.

-Self-funded dAPIs are only available at 1% deviation threshold and 24 hour heartbeat by default.
+Self-funded dAPIs are only available at 1% deviation threshold and 24-hour heartbeat by default.
 You can update the deviation threshold and heartbeat by placing an order for a Managed dAPI.